 - Regulation of CSDs: recognising their systemic importance, the regulation harmonises the authorisation and supervision of CSDs across the EU, imposing standardised prudential and risk requirements;

-- Harmonised Market Protocol: providing a consistent approach to settlement (systems, rules, processes) including the previously implemented T+2 settlement cycle and the upcoming mandatory settlement discipline (buy-in and penalty) regime;
+- Harmonised Market Protocol: providing a consistent approach to settlement (systems, rules, processes) including the T+2 settlement cycle already implemented in 2014 and the upcoming mandatory settlement discipline (buy-in and penalty) regime;

-- Increased Efficiency and Transparency: enhancing the safety, transparency and consistency of securities settlement in the EU including reconciliation, asset segregation, disclosure and reporting to local and/or regional authorities.
+- Increased Efficiency and Transparency: enhancing the safety, transparency and consistency of securities settlement in the EU including reconciliation, account segregation, disclosure and reporting to local and/or regional authorities.